TwoFistedJustice/peyton_place/readme.md

 **Chestnut St**: Runs East/West one block south of Elm.
 Posh houses.
 The west end of the street is where Harringtong and Swain live.

 **Depot St**: North side is industry.
-South sid is houses.
+South side is houses.
 Evidently a hotbed of gossip and petty rivalry.
 The Pages live here.
 Probably on the west side of Maple since Norman was surprised to see Allison.

 **Elm Street** : Main business district, lined with shops with awnings.
 Six blocks long.
 Bookended by competing churches.

 **Laurel**: Rhodes lives on this street.
+We know it is south of Elm but not its orientation.
+Could be E/W or N/S. Rhodes passed Makris headed south on Depot.

 **Maple Street**: Bisects Elm St. Second nicest street in PP. Lined with trees and houses.
 Dead ends into a field.
 End has the grade school on one side and the high school on the other.

+**Ash Street** "a narrow tumbledown street where the mill hands live."
+Betty Anderson lives here.

+## Gossip Chain
+Betty Anderson Chain:
+Walter Barry (bank) -> Miss Soames (bank) -> Pauline Bryant (hardware) -> Esther Bryant (secretary to Harrington) ->Pauline Bryant -> EVERYONE

 ## Tensions